datasciencecampus/green-spaces/README.md

 The end results will be the same three files as if the original GeoJSON was analysed directly as a single file.

 ### Sift Incomplete Results
-One problem of naively distributing the analyses amongst independent machinesm, is the potential for machines to fail.
+One problem of naively distributing the analyses amongst independent machines, is the potential for machines to fail.
 In which case, GeoJSON files may be moved to the output folder without producing corresponding results files.
 This utility detects such GeoJSON files, indicating they haven't been processed, and moves the files back to the inpile folder.
 To run the utility, enter:

 ```bash
 Green_Spaces$ export PYTHONPATH=.